Linaro/lava/doc/content/technical-references/job-definition/actions/boot/common.md

 ### transfer_method

 Optional.
 Defaults to `http`.
-Can be set to `nfs` for NFS-based transfer.
+Can be set to `nfs` for NFS-based transfer or to `zmodem` for ZMODEM-based transfer.

 #### http